-Small Business Only: Owner ⊠ Yes □ No

-Contract Term ☐ One Year ⊠ Two Year

-Occupations to be Trained: Support Staff, Inspection Staff, Machinists, Programming Staff, Management Staff, Engineering Staff, Owner
+Small Business Only: Owner ⊠ Yes □ No Contract Term □ One Year ⊠ Two Year Occupations to be Trained: Support Staff, Inspection Staff, Machinists, Programming Staff, Management Staff, Engineering Staff, Owner

-Job Job Description Type of Training Estimated No. of Trainees Range of Hours Average Cost per Post- Retention No. Type of Training Class / Lab CBT Trainee Wage 1 Retrainee Business Skills 23 8-60 0 \$1,035 \$17.70 Priority SB<100 Computer Skills OSHA 10/30 Continuous Impr.
+Job Job Description Type of Training Estimated No. of Hours Average Cost per Post- Retention No. Trainees Class / Lab CBT Trainee Wage 1 Retrainee Priority SB<100 Business Skills Computer Skills OSHA 10/30 Continuous Impr.
 Mfg.
 Skills PL-Mfg.
-Skills PL-Computer Skills Weighte 45 • 2 Job Creation Business Skills Computer Skills 4 8-60 0 \$1,035 \$15.00 Priority SB<100 OSHA 10/30 Continuous Impr.
+Skills PL-Computer Skills 23 8-60 Weighte 45 • \$1,035 \$17.70 2 Job Creation Priority SB<100 Business Skills Computer Skills OSHA 10/30 Continuous Impr.
 Mfg.
 Skills PL-Mfg.
-Skills PL-Computer Skills Weighte 45
+Skills PL-Computer Skills 4 8-60 Weighte 45 • \$1,035 \$15.00

-\It will be made a condition of contract that trainees will never be paid less than the State or local minimum wage rate as in effect at the end of retention regardless of the wage expressed in this table.
+It will be made a condition of contract that trainees will never be paid less than the State or local minimum wage rate as in effect at the end of retention regardless of the wage expressed in this table.
 The highest minimum wage rate will prevail.

-Minimum Wage by County: Job Number 1(Retrainee): \$17.70/hr. for Riverside County Job Number 2 (Job Creation): \$15.00/hr. for Riverside County Health Benefits: Used to meet the Post-Retention Wage?: ☐ Yes ☒ No Although employer provides health benefits, they are not being used to meet the Post-Retention Wage.
+Minimum Wage by County: Job Number 1(Retrainee): \$17.70/hr. for Riverside County Job Number 2 (Job Creation): \$15.00/hr. for Riverside County

+Health Benefits: Used to meet the Post-Retention Wage?: Yes No

+Although employer provides health benefits, they are not being used to meet the Post-Retention Wage.

-Year Company Founded: 2005 Company Headquarters: Single location Facility location(s ) where tr aining Temecula (Riverside County)
+Year Company Founded: 2005 Company Headquarters: X Single location Facility location(s will occur) where tr aining Temecula (Riverside County)

 Participating Affiliates & Respective Facility Location(s) where training will occur: 3-D Precision Machine, Inc. (co-located with 3-D Engineering Corp.)

 Nature of Business: 3-D Engineering Corp.
 (3-D Engineering) in conjunction with 3-D Precision Machine, Inc. (3-D Precision) manufactures and assembles aerospace parts and engine components.
 The Company is ISO9001 and AS9100D certified and exceeds customer expectations in delivering customized precision machined components that meet unique customer specifications.
 Customer Base: The Company's customers include the military, aerospace and medical industries.
 The Company's customer base also includes commercial clients.

-Business / Industry Needs / Changes As 3-D Engineering has unique offerings, and the Company has seen an increase in demand that exceeds its production capabilities (Moving from the production of prototypes per customer request to production designs in quantity).
+Business / Industry Needs / As 3-D Engineering has unique offerings, and the Changes Company has seen an increase in demand that exceeds its production capabilities (Moving from the production of prototypes per customer request to production designs in quantity).
 This results in delayed delivery times and the inability to sustain its output.
 3-D Engineering also acquired AS9100D and ISO9001 certifications and staff now need ongoing and continual training to maintain these certifications.
 These certifications ensure 3-D Engineering stays competitive while improving internal efficiencies.
 Further, these ongoing certifications are necessary to maintain current customer contracts.
 Previously, 3-D Engineering used six different Enterprise Resource Programs (ERP) across different departments, which caused internal disorder, missed deadlines and delayed Company output.
 The Company is now transitioning to a single ERP System (JobBOSS) companywide.
 This will decrease lead times, improve customer response and on time delivery, and increase problem solving/solutions.
-As the Company continues to grow, flexibility is important to meet customer demands, decrease lead times.
-Due to increased customer demands, the Company is moving to a new 14,000 square foot facility in Riverside County.
-3-D Engineering projects to
+As the Company continues to grow, flexibility is important to meet customer demands, decrease lead times. • Due to increased customer demands, the Company is moving to a new 14,000 square foot facility in Riverside County.
+3-D Engineering projects to increase its workforce and production over the next two years through the implementation of new lean manufacturing practices and a new ERP System.